sanatauqir92/vue-ai-chatbot/README.md

 "# vue-ai-chatbot"

+## Vue-AI-Chatbot

+This project is in development.
+It is a purely learning project, built off the boilerplate code provided by Vue School.
+The technologies used are Vue.js 3 with the Composition API, Nuxt, Typescript and TailwindCSS.

-# Nuxt 3 Minimal Starter
+## Nuxt 3 Minimal Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.